|

 conversation I had with my vet one day while there with a dog that

-had diarrhea.
-Now, I have to say I love my vet but on the food
+I love my vet but on the food

 issue we don't see eye to eye at all.
 She started by asking me what